clange/csv2orgclock/README.md

 For subsequent processing, e.g., generating reports that can be further transcribed into official timesheets, I recommend following the [clocktable-spreadsheet](https://github.com/clange/org-mode) principle.

 See here for [a sample spreadsheet with a useful coloring setup](https://docs.google.com/spreadsheets/d/1aO8h8o7xVB1Rz_r4bL6rBATCjl_2OOMCxjP8Td2fwAo/edit?usp=sharing).
 Exporting that to CSV creates an input file ready for this program.
+Recently, in late 2025, I added something that's not yet reflected in this sample spreadsheet: row 2 and column B do not contain proper data but sums, which should not be processed by this program.

 ### Usage